-- 1/2 teaspoon smoked paprika
+- ½ teaspoon smoked paprika

+Preheat the oven to 325°.
 On a large work surface, pat the pork ribs dry and drizzle with 1 tablespoon of Canola oil.
-Sprinkle with TAK House Seasoning, and rub to coat evenly on all sides.
-Set aside until ready to use.
+Sprinkle with 1 teaspoon Kosher salt and ½ teaspoon pepper, and rub to coat evenly on all sides.

+Brown the pork ribs by adding 2-3 ribs to the oil at a time, taking care not to overcrowd the pan, and allow to sear on the first side for 4-5 minutes without moving or jostling.
 Turn the ribs over, and sear 3-4 minutes more.
 Repeat with the remaining ribs.
 Remove from the pan and set aside on a large plate to rest.

 Add the ribs, along with any juices, back to the Dutch oven, and turn to coat in the sauce.
 Cover, and transfer to the oven to bake for 1 hour.
 After an hour of baking, remove from the oven, turn the ribs and continue to bake, covered, for 1 hour more.
+Serve and enjoy.